About this mod

 Release 2

 A big release, with new towns, villages, dungeons, castles, etc., and roads!
 Skyrim becomes a big place indeed.
-You can now reach every location by road, although teleportation-based guides from eariler releases are still there, if you want them.
+You can now reach every location by road, although teleportation-based guides from earlier releases are still there, if you want them.
 There are over 120 new dungeons and over 50 small to medium-sized quests dotted all over Skyrim, but no "main quest" or an overarching quest line.

 Release 3

 This release introduces a Main Quest.
 It is a brand new story with seven interconnected quest lines that sends you all over Skyrim, giving you some 60 medium to large quests.
 How many you will find, depends on your choices.
+The story and your choices will feed into the stories for future releases, too.

 Main features